Interface

 • ProductOrdering(args...) for block ordering,

 • MatrixOrdering(args...) for matrix ordering.
-For details and examples see the corresponding documentation page.

 • :auto for the automatic choice (default),